ChasseRush/code-splitting-example/README.md

-# Hey there, welcome to my code splitting example
+# Hey There, Welcome to my Code Splitting Example

 This repo goes along with a post I made on dev.to about code splitting.
 It demonstrates how you can code split with both `React.lazy()` and webpack magic comments (including `react-loadable`).
 Feel free to read it and follow along in the repo.